Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 So I started by putting on his harness and leash (which can be an excitement trigger for some dogs) and going out to our front lawn to scatter feed.

-This helps add an element of calmness to wearing a harness and leash, as opposed to these items always signifying a stimulating walk.
+This helps add an element of calmness to wearing a harness and leash, as opposed to these items always signifying an exciting walk.

 Step 3: Scatter feeding in fields.

-I then started scatter feeding in the field at the bottom of our garden.
+I then began scatter feeding in the field at the bottom of our garden.

-This was perfect as it meant I could scatter across a much wider area and the grass was at least 10 times longer than our lawn which gave him a really good snuffle session (30 minutes+).
+This was perfect as it meant I could scatter across a much wider area and the grass was far longer than our lawn which gave him a more intensive snuffle session (30-45 minutes).

-It is important to note that bloat (a dangerous condition – see more on that below) can occur if a dog exercises on a full stomach.
+It is important to note that bloat (a dangerous condition – see more on that above) can occur if a dog exercises on a full stomach.

 Step 4: Scatter feeding in the woods.

-Bit by bit, we gradually expanded this to our local green spaces.
+Bit by bit, we gradually expanded our scatter feeding sessions to our local green spaces.

-You will need to determine that the space is safe to scatter feed.
+Again, you will need to determine that the space is safe to scatter feed.
 In the summer, I do an adder check!
-You also want to avoid any plants that may be poisonous.
+You also want to avoid any plants that may be poisonous, as well as areas that have conkers or acorns.
 It's also important putting down food that could be eaten by another dog, so be mindful where you scatter.
-I'm often out at 5am in summer so we don't see anyone else in my rural area.
+I'm often out at 5am during the summer months so we don't see anyone else in my rural area.

-Now, he is calm enough in our local woods to be able to scatter off-leash and continue for a calm walk.
+Now, he is calm enough in our local woods to scatter feed off-lead before continuing for a calm walk.
+It's been a revolution!
+Never did I imagine he could be that calm in the woods.

-Even if I don’t scatter feed in these areas, he’s so much calmer as a default.
-This has increased his sniffing and decreased his racing around.
-It’s been quite revolutionary.
+Now, even if I don’t scatter feed in these areas, he’s so much calmer as a default.
+This has increased sniffing and decreased racing around.

-When he’s in this ‘rest and digest’ mode, he’s not particularly interested in birds and he’s much more responsive – because his brain is calmer it can process what I am trying to communicate.
+When he’s in this ‘rest and digest’ mode, he’s not that interested in birds and is much more responsive – because his brain is calmer it can process what I am trying to communicate.

 If a dog is over-aroused, they are more in a state of ‘fight or flight’.